XuewenWangUGA/MacroHapDB/README.md

     +-------+------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------+-------------+
     2 rows in set (0.01 sec)

-Total count of alleles pass athreshold:
+Total count of alleles pass a threshold:

  `mysql> SELECT COUNT(count) FROM mh289full WHERE locus='TPOX' AND population='EUR' AND count >=10 ;`